Needham Thinks Viant Technology's Stock is Going to Recover

 Needham Thinks Viant Technology’s Stock is Going to Recover

-Currently, the analyst consensus on Viant Technology is a Moderate Buy with an average price target of $51.67, which is an 85.1% upside from current levels.
-In a report released today, Canaccord Genuity also maintained a Buy rating on the stock with a $48.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Viant Technology with a $51.67 average price target, which is a 90.4% upside from current levels.
+In a report issued on May 14, Canaccord Genuity also maintained a Buy rating on the stock with a $48.00 price target.

 See today’s analyst top recommended stocks >>